-Any comments or complaints will be dealt with through the school's normal complaints procedure.
+Any comments or complaints will be dealt with through the school's normal complaints procedure which details timeframes and procedures.

-We will aim to determine all complaints within 28 days of receipt.
 We will publish information on our success rate in meeting this target.
 The school will maintain records of all complaints and their outcome.